Education and early musical activity

 Master of Divinity 1965.
 In 1966 postgraduate studies in 19th century Norwegian church history.
 Musical activities alongside these studies included piano playing with Nicolai Dirdal at the Oslo Conservatory, choral singing, and some composing.

 Studied music at Oslo University,1968-1969.
 Studied composition at the Norwegian Academy of Music, Oslo with Finn Mortensen from 1971, Diploma in 1974.
 The Academy studies also included viola playing and one-term courses in choral conducting, figured bass, and percussion and a short improvisation seminar by Cornelius Cardew.
-He also attended a private seminar on sonology and Mahler symphonies by Olav Anton Thommessen.
+I also attended a private seminar on sonology and Mahler symphonies by Olav Anton Thommessen.

 Shorter courses in studio work at NSEM, Høvikodden 1975/76, EMS, Stockholm 1983, NOTAM, Oslo 2004.